SurveyMonkey/public_api_docs/includes/_overview.md

 ####Public Apps

-All public apps will need to be approved by SurveyMonkey to be deployed, please contact us at [api-support@surveymonkey.comublish](mailto: api-support@surveymonkey.com) to tell us more about your app and use case.
+All public apps will need to be approved by SurveyMonkey to be deployed, please contact us at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com) to tell us more about your app and use case.

 Deploy as a Public app only if: